observablehq/stdlib/README.md

 <a href="#DOM_context2d" name="DOM_context2d">#</a> DOM.<b>context2d</b>(<i>width</i>, <i>height</i>[, <i>dpi</i>]) [<>](https://github.com/observablehq/notebook-stdlib/blob/master/src/dom/context2d.js "Source")

 Returns a new canvas context with the specified *width* and *height* and the specified device pixel ratio *dpi*.
 If *dpi* is not specified, it defaults to [*window*.devicePixelRatio](https://developer.mozilla.org/docs/Web/API/Window/devicePixelRatio).
+To access the context’s canvas, use [*context*.canvas](https://developer.mozilla.org/docs/Web/API/CanvasRenderingContext2D/canvas).
 For example, to create a 960×500 canvas:

 ```js
 {